wilsonwaterman/terraform-coursework/README.md

 - Configures autoscaling group around EC2 instances
 - Subscription to the SNS topic must be done in the AWS console
 - Parameters can be added to specifiy which instances will be destroyed on scaledown, otherwise AWS will do is automatically

+### demo-16: ELB with autoscaling
+- Very similar to demo-15, only that the ELB will healthcheck instead of the ASG
+- userdata param in the ASG tf file executes an inline script to install nginx on the instance upon creation